Four candidates, two seats, one election

 Lattuga said she wants to work towards creating more job opportunities and to create an area better suited for youths and young adults.

 "In the near future I am mostly concerned with growing jobs and job opportunities here," she said.
 "I think the economy overall has affected our area.
+We are working hard on getting the younger people involved.
+Drawing the young people back to this town is very important to me."

 Added Lattuga, "I urge people to get out and vote on the fifth.
 It is a really vital meeting and a chance for people to see how everything works and that's important."